 The old wisdom applies today as much as it was true in the past or it will be in the future.
 The more you resist to what is, the more you suffer.
 The illusions in your mind make it hard for you to surrender.
 True wisdom is being ready to give up anything you may be holding on and accepting the present as it is.

-Lesson 2: Seek to know your faults through self-observation and your judgment of others.
+Lesson 2: Seek to know your faults by observing yourself and how you judge others.

 When the master makes a mistake, he realizes it.
 Having realized it, he admits it.
 Having admitted it, he corrects it.
 He doesn’t get offended by the ones who point out his faults.
 Instead, he treats them as his generous teachers.
 He catches himself when he’s not giving his best, and then he fixes it.
 He treats every faulty realization as an opportunity to increase self-awareness and become better, not an excuse to feel down.